Third person dies, two airports closed as torrential rains hit southern Spain

-SAN PEDRO DEL PINATAR/ORIHUELA, Alicante (Reuters) - A third person has died in southern Spain’s torrential rains, the local mayor told Spanish radio Cadena Ser on Friday as airports and dozens of roads were closed in a second day of heavy rainfall.
+SAN PEDRO DEL PINATAR/ORIHUELA, Alicante, Sept 13 (Reuters) - A third person has died in southern Spain’s torrential rains, the local mayor told Spanish radio Cadena Ser on Friday as airports and dozens of roads were closed in a second day of heavy rainfall.

 The person who died in the Andalucian city of Almeria on Friday had tried to cross a tunnel by car, the mayor, Ramón Fernández Pacheco, said.
 Two siblings had died on Thursday when torrential rain dragged their car.